 2. Fubo: A sports streaming newcomer

-- Best for: Soccer content, non-sports content
+- Best for: Soccer content, dedicated Latino channels, non-sports content

-- Monthly pricing: Sports tier: $31.49, Premium tier: $45.14
+- Monthly pricing: Sports tier: $55.99, Deluxe tier: $114.99

-- Free trial: Varies by tier
+- Free trial: 5 days

 Especially for a relative newcomer to the sports streaming scene, Fubo offers an impressive lineup of league coverage.
 Along with other content, a subscription to the sports tier will provide access to these soccer leagues: